 When bringing home a new little bundle of furry joy, many proud puppy parents focus on food, cuddles, toys, and all kinds of other fun puppy stuff.
 At some point, though, your new furry friend might start to develop a bit of doggy smell, which means it’s bath time for the little fluffy one.
-As a good pet parent, you should know how to bathe a puppy properly.
+As I often tell pet parents, you should know how to bathe a puppy properly.

-Part of your puppy’s care involves regular baths, and most breeds do well with a monthly bath schedule.
+Regular baths are an important part of caring for young puppies.
+Since they are just learning to regulated their body temperature and don’t get dirty outdoors as often as adult dogs, a monthly bath schedule is enough.
 Monthly baths help slough off dead skin cells and loose hairs, reducing your pup’s shedding and dander.
+I always accompany this with regular brushing.
 This effort could help reduce allergic reactions and keep you from having to invest in a whole stash of lint-removal products.

 While it seems like a simple task, there are a decent number of details to consider regarding how to bathe a puppy so that you and your pet can make bath time an enjoyable experience every time.
-Read on for more puppy bathing tips.
+Read on for more of my tips on bathing puppies.

 When Should You Start Bathing Your Puppy?